 ARCAID machines make comprehensive program and resource information easily accessible to parolees to help them successfully reintegrate into their communities.
 Each machine is a robust, durable kiosk featuring a user-friendly touch-screen interface, a dedicated printer, and access to a database of more than 800 community resources.
 Parolees can select a nearby resource from the category of their choice, view maps and contact information for their selections, and print directions to help them on their way.
 The self-guided interface makes it easy for parolees to find resources without the need for assistance.
 CDCR anticipates the ARCAID machines will increase utilization of rehabilitative programs while reducing parolees’ dependence on staff for research and referrals.

-eReaders are secure digital textbooks that are accessed by inmates enrolled in college courses.
-The eReader initiative is designed to help inmates complete their academic milestone credits and reach their educational goals.
+eReaders are secure digital textbooks that are accessed by offenders enrolled in college courses.
+The eReader initiative is designed to help offenders complete their academic milestone credits and reach their educational goals.
 Educational success is a key component to reducing recidivism.

 Rehabilitative programs are the best way for an offender to be prepared for success upon release.
 The link below explains this process with an easy-to-follow diagram